SyntaxSaiyan/homelab-setup/README.md

 ---

 ## **💡 Lessons Learned**
 I use this repo as a log of experiments, challenges, and solutions I’ve found while maintaining the lab.
-**Check out the [Wiki](./wiki) (coming soon)** for detailed step-by-step guides.
+It's essentially a playground that I get to use to learn and experiment with new technologies.

 ---